trim21/transmission-rpc/README.md

 Support 14 <= rpc version <= 16 (2.40 <= transmission version <= 3.00),
 should works fine with newer rpc version but some new feature may be missing.

-There is a pre-release version `transmission-rpc@4.0.0-a0` for transmission `4.00-beta.1`.
+There are also [pre-release versions](https://github.com/trim21/transmission-rpc/releases) for transmission `4.00-beta.1`, you can install them with `pip install --pre transmission-rpc`

 ## versioning